-Out of the 46 million people Feeding America and the network of food banks serve each year, 20 percent of households include a veteran.
+Out of the more than 40 million people Feeding America and the food banks serve each year, 20 percent of households include someone who has served or is currently serving in the U.S. military.
 It is unacceptable that anyone goes hungry, but it’s particularly troubling that millions of Americans who’ve protected and served our country are left without enough to eat.

-Across the Feeding America network there are a variety of programs designed to ensure that our nation’s veterans don’t go hungry.
+Across the Feeding America network, various programs are designed to ensure that our nation’s veterans don’t go hungry.
 One of these is Sonoma County Vet Connect, a community center and food pantry served by Redwood Empire Food Bank.

-I visited Vet Connect recently and while I was impressed by its work, I was saddened by the number of veterans who are forced to rely on its services.
-I was privileged to be able to spend time with a few of these individuals and hear their stories of struggle and resilience.
+I visited Vet Connect recently and was impressed by its work.
+I was saddened by the number of veterans forced to rely on its services.
+I was privileged to spend time with a few of these individuals and hear their stories of struggle and resilience.

 I met 81-year-old Felix.
 A career military man, he spent 20 years in the Air Force.
 After retiring, he worked as an auto mechanic for just as long.
 But despite his hard work, he now barely makes ends meet on his fixed income.